Healthy Homes Assessment Melling

 Home Assessments Melling for Rental Properties

-There are a variety of things to check when conducting the home review to determine if your rental property meets the requirements of the Healthy Homes Standards.
+There are a variety of concerns you should look for in a house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
 A few examples are:

 • Do you think the heating system has sufficient capacity?